-92 In Example 14, there is no joint controllership between the social media provider and YourPerfectJob at the moment of collection of personal data, because they do not jointly determine the purposes of the collection and subsequent or further processing of personal data for the purposes of YourperfectJob at this stage of the processing.
+103 In Example 14, there is no joint controllership between the social media provider and YourPerfectJob at the moment of collection of personal data, because they do not jointly determine the purposes of the collection and subsequent or further processing of personal data for the purposes of YourperfectJob at this stage of the processing.
 The EDPB would like to recall that the analysis on the roles and responsibilities needs to be done on a case by case basis, and that the conclusion on this specific example is without prejudice of any further work that can be carried out by the EDPB on APIs.
 The situation would of course be different if the social media provider, in addition to making the personal data available, also participated in the determination of purpose pursued by YourPerfectJob.
 In any event, joint controllership still exists between the targeter and the social media provider as regards the use of list-based targeting.

-- (i) the default settings of the social media platform (i.e. whether the data subject took a specific action to change these default private settings into public ones); or - (ii) the nature of the social media platform (i.e. whether this platform is intrinsically linked with the idea of connecting with close acquaintances of the data subject or creating intimate relations (such as online dating platforms), or if it is meant to provide a wider scope of interpersonal relations, such as professional relations, or microblogging, media sharing, social platforms to share online reviews, etc...; or - (iii) the accessibility of the page where the sensitive data is published (i.e. whether the information is publically accessible or if, for instance, the creation of an account is necessary before accessing the information); or - (iv) the visibility of the information where the data subject is informed of the public nature of the information that they publish (i.e. whether there is for example a continuous banner on the page, or whether the button for publishing informs the data subject that the information will be made public...); or - (v) if the data subject has published the sensitive data himself/herself, or whether instead the data has been published by a third party (e.g. a photo published by a friend which reveals sensitive data) or inferred.
+- 127. Article 9(2)(e) of the GDPR allows processing of special category of data in cases where the data have been manifestly made public by the data subject.
+The word "manifestly" implies that there must be a high threshold for relying on this exemption.
+The EDPB notes that the presence of a single element may not always be sufficient to establish that the data have been "manifestly" made public by the data subject.
+In practice, a combination of the following or other elements may need to be considered for controllers to demonstrate that the data subject has clearly manifested the intention to make the data public, and a case-by-case assessment is needed.
+The following elements may be relevant to help inform this assessment: - (i) the default settings of the social media platform (i.e. whether the data subject took a specific action to change these default private settings into public ones); or - (ii) the nature of the social media platform (i.e. whether this platform is intrinsically linked with the idea of connecting with close acquaintances of the data subject or creating intimate relations (such as online dating platforms), or if it is meant to provide a wider scope of interpersonal relations, such as professional relations, or microblogging, media sharing, social platforms to share online reviews, etc.; or - (iii) the accessibility of the page where the sensitive data is published (i.e. whether the information is publicly accessible or if, for instance, the creation of an account is necessary before accessing the information); or - (iv) the visibility of the information where the data subject is informed of the public nature of the information that they publish (i.e. whether there is for example a continuous banner on the page, or whether the button for publishing informs the data subject that the information will be made public...); or - (v) if the data subject has published the sensitive data himself/herself, or whether instead the data has been published by a third party (e.g. a photo published by a friend which reveals sensitive data) or inferred. - 128.
 The EDPB notes that the presence of a single element may not always be sufficient to establish that the data have been "manifestly" made public by the data subject.
 In practice, a combination of these or other elements may need to be considered for controllers to demonstrate that the data subject has clearly manifested the intention to make the data public.